AaltoSciComp/python-for-scicomp/pandas.rst

-    titanic.iat[0,5]               # select same value by row and column *number* (fast) titanic.loc[0:2, "Name":"Age"] # slice the dataframe by row and column *names* titanic.iloc[0:2,3:6]          # same slice as above by row and column *numbers*
+    titanic.iat[0,5]               # select same value by row and column *number* (fast) titanic.loc[0:2, "Name":"Age"] # slice the dataframe by row and column *names* titanic.iloc[0:2,3:6]          # same slice as above by row and column *numbers* titanic["foo"] = "bar"         # set a whole column

 Finally, dataframes support boolean indexing, just like we saw for ``numpy`` arrays::

     titanic[titanic["Age"] > 70]
+    # ".str" creates a string object from a column
     titanic[titanic["Name"].str.contains("Margaret")]